The Challenge, once again, finding Valentine's Day decorations that aren't cheesy.

 The problem?
 They need a base coat of paint!

 After I slapped on a base color of grey, I used this Farmhouse Red Chalk paint.
 I used some on a few X & O’s (they were drying), then I mixed a little with my grey, added some black acrylic, a little metallic bronze color and this is what I ended up with.

-The red really turned it a nice coper.
+The red really turned it a nice copper.
 It looks really cute on the gnomes.
-I also painted a ceramic tray with the copper color and it made it look like Red clay pottery.
+I also painted a ceramic tray with the copper color and it made it look like red clay pottery, a happy accident!